gd03champ/ai-comm-agg/context.md

 # **Comprehensive Report: AI-Powered E-Commerce Aggregator App**

 ## **1. Overview**
-Your app is an **AI-powered shopping assistant** designed to revolutionize online shopping by aggregating, analyzing, and optimizing product searches across multiple e-commerce platforms.
+This is an **AI-powered shopping assistant** designed to revolutionize online shopping by aggregating, analyzing, and optimizing product searches across multiple e-commerce platforms.
 It functions as a **"Perplexity for Shopping"**, using AI agents to retrieve and compare product data, monitor price trends, and enhance the user experience with smart shopping tools.

 ### **Key Objectives**
 - Provide a **one-stop comparison tool** for products across multiple e-commerce platforms.